Skip to Content

 EPCOT Park hopper Spaceship Earth

-The issue has been that Disney needs to keep park attendance lower than usual due to the new distancing rules and guests now have to make a reservation to visit the theme parks.
+The issue has been that Disney needed to keep park attendance lower than usual due to the new distancing rules and guests now have to make a reservation to visit the theme parks.
 Disney figured that at the beginning letting guests hop from park to park made things way too complicated.

 With a fixed capacity, Disney needs to know exactly how many people will be in the parks each day and park hopping messes that up.
 The last thing they would want is people being left out of the parks the parks that could otherwise be assigned to one of them.